devhou-se/accommodation-tracker/docs/status-dashboard.md

 - Error messages when applicable

 #### 🏘️ Tracked Accommodations
-- Grid view of all monitored ryokans
+- Grid view of all monitored gassho-zukuris
 - Availability status for each property
 - Recent available dates found
 - Last seen timestamps